 -Joe Dunham, Summer Associate 2011

-Briggs encourages summer associates to form friendships with their colleagues and provides opportunities for fun outside of the office.
+Working at a law firm is serious work.
+So it's important to be able to cut loose with colleagues.
 Briggs plans and sponsors several social events throughout the summer.
-Summer associates are also encouraged to socialize with Briggs attorneys and each other outside of our planned activities.
+Summer associates also regularly socialize with Briggs attorneys and each other outside of our planned activities.

-Summer associates receive both verbal and written evaluations of work product from the assigning attorneys.
-In addition, there are three formal evaluations conducted by members of the recruiting and evaluation committees as follows:
+Summer associates receive in-depth evaluations of work product from assigning attorneys.
+In addition, three formal evaluations are conducted by members of the recruiting and evaluation committees.

 - Mid-summer review

 Summer associates are provided with detailed feedback on overall performance, reviewing the following areas: